networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/settings_model.md

     providing a better user experience.
 An example could be an Active combo-box which lists the supported measurement units, and the handler code which converts the entered value into the selected unit.

+    ATTENTION: The "Active Setting" feature requires the reaction with the entity that the settings are intended for, like an Analytics Engine or a Device Agent.
+In certain scenarios, this entity may not exist yet - for example, when an Engine is going to be turned on for a camera for the first time, Device Agent settings are presented to the user (their Settings Model is defined in the Engine Manifest), but the Device Agent is created only after the user clicks `Apply`.
+In such case the `isActive` flag cannot work and is ignored, so for the optimal user experience it may be found useful to present the initial Settings Model that does not count on `isActive`, and after the settings are applied and the entity (e.g. Device Agent) is created, it may present a more advanced Settings Model which makes use of `isActive`.

 - `"parametersModel"` - Settings Model JSON object.
 Applies only for controls with the `"isActive"` property set to `true`.
 Additional parameters are requested when the active control is triggered.
     NOTE: The `"parametersModel"` model does not support items with the `"isActive"` property set